ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

     :target: ../_images/RCIN_connection.jpg

-For a **Spektrum DSM**, **DSM2**, or **DSM-X Satellite** receiver, connect to the **SPKT/DSM** port, or for the cube mini carrier board, cut and modify the solder bridges.
+For a **Spektrum DSM**, **DSM2**, or **DSM-X Satellite** receiver, connect to the **SPKT/DSM** port (some boards, such as the CUBE mini carrier board, require you to modify solder bridges.
+See the autopilot board's documentation)

 .. image:: ../../../images/pixhawk_spektrum_connection.jpg
     :target: ../_images/pixhawk_spektrum_connection.jpg